emsesp/docs/README.md

 - `pip install -r requirements.txt` to refresh latest libs
 - `mkdocs serve` to build the documentation
 - <http://127.0.0.1:8000/docs>
+- TIP: comment out the `git-committers` in `mkdocs.yml` to speed up the build

 ## Deploying manually